Approximation of Splines in Wasserstein Spaces

 Our time discretization of energy splines will rely on a general theory for a variational time discretization of splines on Riemannian manifolds that has been proposed in \cite{HeRuWi18}.
-The core ingredients of the general spline discretization proposed therein are a local functional $\Wass$ with two objects on the manifold as arguments which approximates the squared Riemannian distance and an approximate average of two nearby objects on the manifold.
+The core ingredients of the general spline discretization proposed therein are a functional $\Wass$ which approximates the squared Riemannian distance of two nearby objects on the manifold.
 This approach has been applied in \cite{HeRuSc16} in computer graphics to the smooth interpolation of triangulated surfaces using the concept of discrete thin shells.
 In the context of probability measures the local functional $\Wass$ will be the squared Wasserstein distance and the approximate average will be the Wasserstein barycenter.

 \paragraph{Organization. } This paper is organized as follows.
 In Section~\ref{sec:review} we will briefly review the Wasserstein distance between probability measures, the Riemannian perspective on Wasserstein spaces and the flow formulation of optimal transport.
 In Section~\ref{sec:splines_wass_spaces} the time continuous spline energy is derived using the Riemannian perspective and a variational time discretization of the continuous spline energy is introduced.
 Section~\ref{sec:gaussian} expands on the special case of Gaussian distributions, proving consistency of the discrete functional with the continuous one.
-Then, in Section~\ref{sec:mosco_convergence} we prove convergence of temporally extended discrete Wasserstein spline energies to time-continuous ones in the sense of Mosco.
-Section~\ref{sec:fully_discrete} explains the fully discrete scheme which relies on the Sinkhorn algorithm and shows how to set up a suitable variant of the iPALM algorithm \cite{PoSa16} to numerically solve for a spline interpolation given a set of key frames.
+Then, in Section~\ref{sec:mosco_convergence} we prove convergence of temporally extended discrete Wasserstein spline energies to time-continuous ones in the sense of Mosco for Gaussian distributions with diagonal covariance matrices.
+Section~\ref{sec:fully_discrete} explains the fully discrete scheme which relies on the Sinkhorn algorithm and shows how to set up suitable variants of accelerated gradient algorithms \cite{Ne05} to numerically solve for a spline interpolation given a set of key frames.
 Moreover, experimental results of the application of this algorithm on probability measures are presented.
 Finally, Section~\ref{sec:textures} experimentally demonstrates the versatility of our approach by applying the spline interpolation to image and texture interpolation.